IPIF/prosopogrAPhI/README.md

 With "factoid" model we refer to Bradley/Short 2005.
 See for an ontology of the factoid model: https://github.com/johnBradley501/FPO

-Initiated by Georg Vogeler (Graz University, georg.vogler@uni-graz.at), but develop by the collective intelligence of the following bunch of people:
+Initiated by Georg Vogeler (Graz University, georg.vogler@uni-graz.at), but developed by the collective intelligence of the following bunch of people:
-...
+* Gunter Vasold (Univ.
+Graz)
+* Thomas Wallnig (Univ.
+Vienna)
+* (tbc)

 Started in 2016